 No products in the cart.

 For all of you still recovering from Thanksgiving overexertion, I have the PERFECT weeknight activity to entertain your kiddos AND create a lovely handmade holiday decoration.
 This unbelievably easy DIY felt garland only takes only 3 supplies and 2 steps.
-Within about 30 minutes (less with little helping hands) you’ll have a very fun, tres chic holiday decoration you can put just about anywhere and reuse the whole year round!
+Within about 30 minutes (less with little helping hands) you’ll have a very fun, tres chic holiday decoration you can put just about anywhere and reuse year after year!

-To make your own felt garland you’ll need:
+To make your own DIY felt garland you’ll need:

 - The equivalent of about 12 standard-sized squares of felt (you can use scraps, ribbon or mix fabrics too!)